Are you ready to get your CCOM™ and CCP™ credential?

 Education: You must be a graduate of a U.S. high school or have the equivalent (GED).
 This includes the equivalent of a high school program outside of the United States.

-Experience: You must have a minimum of the equivalent of two years of full-time experience related to organics recycling, including a minimum of one year of working full-time in compost facility operations.
+Experience: A CCOM™ must have a minimum of the equivalent of two years of full-time experience related to organics recycling, including a minimum of one year of working full-time in compost facility operations.
 Candidates with experience in managing one or more composting facilities are ideal candidates for a CCOM™.
 Because the CCP candidate may have worked with or for many different compost facilities for short periods of time, the Commission requires a minimum of 4 years of full time experience related to composting facility design, implementation and/or operation.
 This could be in the role of consultant, engineer, equipment designer or sales, regulatory compliance, or as an educator of compost operators.

 NOTE: Membership in the USCC is NOT a requirement for eligibility.
 On the other hand, association involvement and participation in trainings, courses and professional development events can certainly help you qualify for certification.